Smog tower: SALSCS

-solar-assisted large-scale cleaning system (SALSCS) tower was built in Xi'an, Shaanxi to tackle the city's pollution.
-It was funded by the provincial government and costs US$2 million.
+solar-assisted large-scale cleaning system (SALSCS) tower was built in Xi'an, Shaanxi to tackle the city's air pollution.
+It was funded by the provincial government and costs $2 million USD.
 The running cost is $30000 per year.
 It is under testing by researchers at the Institute of Earth Environment of the Chinese Academy of Sciences.

 The experimental demonstration urban updraft tower is cleaning the air in central China with little external energy input.
 A 60-metre urban chimney is surrounded by solar collector.
 This project was led by Cao Jun Ji, a chemist at the Chinese Academy of Sciences' Key Laboratory of Aerosol Chemistry and Physics.
 This work has since been published on, with the performance data and modelling.

 I like to tell my students that we don't need to be medical doctors to save lives ...
 If we can just reduce the air pollution in major metropolitan areas by 20 percent, for example, we can save tens of thousands of lives each year ...
 I hope that people will realize that this is a really effective and cheap way to solve the PM2.5 problem.

 In the case of India, their population is more packed together, so the towers will be more effective in mitigating PM2.5 ...
 At least during the next 10-15 years, they can use them to provide relief to residents while they invest in clean energy technology.

 —David Pui, Regents Professor and LM Fingerson/TSI Chair in Mechanical Engineering of the University of Minnesota, explained.